2008 UEFA European Under-19 Championship qualification

 UEFA U-19 Championship 2008 (qualifying round) was the first round of qualifications for the final tournament of 2008 UEFA European Under-19 Championship.
-52 teams are split into 13 groups of 4 and teams in each group play each other once.
+52 teams were split into 13 groups of 4 and teams in each group played each other once.
 The top two teams in each group and the two best third-placed teams will enter UEFA U-19 Championship 2008 (Elite Round).